haiku/buildtools/gcc/gcc/config/avr/avr.md

-;; lpm  : ISA has no LPMX                lpmx  : ISA has LPMX ;; elpm : ISA has ELPM but no ELPMX      elpmx : ISA has ELPMX ;; no_xmega: non-XMEGA core              xmega : XMEGA core ;; no_tiny:  non-TINY core               tiny  : TINY core
+;; lpm  : ISA has no LPMX                lpmx  : ISA has LPMX ;; elpm : ISA has ELPM but no ELPMX      elpmx : ISA has ELPMX ;; no_xmega: non-XMEGA core              xmega : XMEGA core ;; no_adiw:  ISA has no ADIW, SBIW       adiw  : ISA has ADIW, SBIW

 (define_attr "isa"
-  "mov,movw, rjmp,jmp, ijmp,eijmp, lpm,lpmx, elpm,elpmx, no_xmega,xmega, no_tiny,tiny,
+  "mov,movw, rjmp,jmp, ijmp,eijmp, lpm,lpmx, elpm,elpmx, no_xmega,xmega,
+   no_adiw,adiw,
    standard"
   (const_string "standard"))